Think | Thinkbaby SPF 50+ Sunscreen

 I got a comment on my recent review on MyChelle Sun Shield SPF 28 (which I had to modify the rating of) that for a sunscreen to be really protective it should contain at least 20% zinc oxide.
 I couldn’t really find any good information to back that statement, except this informative blog post that says you should look for a sunscreen containing between 10-20% zinc oxide to be safe.

-Anyway, normally I would be fine with an spf of around 30 as I tan easily, but I needed a new sunscreen with a higher SPF as I was going through chemical peels and needling and the sun was starting to shine pretty bright.
-I turned to EWG’s database and found Thinkbaby which has 20% zinc oxide, and over 1000 reviews on Amazon!
+Anyway, normally I would be fine with an SPF of around 30 as I tan easily, but I needed a new sunscreen with a higher SPF as I was going through chemical peels and needling and the sun was starting to shine pretty bright.
+I turned to EWG’s database and found Thinkbaby which has 20% zinc oxide and over 1000 reviews on Amazon!
+When it comes to the ewg rating of sunscreen, for example, the lower the number, the fewer risks there are when it comes to the user’s health.
+It may be worth doing some research into what this all means, as it is important to be aware of this sort of information.

 It doesn’t say anything about having a fragrance, and I can’t really spot added fragrance or essential oil in the ingredient list.
 But it has a bit of fruity smell to it, which I personally wish it could’ve been without.